donejs/donejs/tutorials/getstarted/creating.md

 your application file.
 Open it and you will find:

     steal(
-	    './cookbook.css', 			// application CSS file
+	    './cookbook.less',
-	    './models/models.js',		// steals all your models
+	    './models/fixtures/fixtures.js',
-	    './fixtures/fixtures.js',	// sets up fixtures for your models function(){					// configure your application
+	    function(){

 	})

 The application file loads and configures your applications resources.
-Currently, it's loading the app's css file, models and fixtures (there are no fixtures or models yet).
+Currently, it's loading the app's less file, fixtures (there are no fixtures yet).

 Now it's time to make some widgets, models, and fixtures that allow us to create and delete recipes!